-I mostly travel at nights.
+I mostly travel at night.
 Road trips are the best therapy in my case.

 But before going take a look at some travel mistakes and try to avoid as much as possible.

-After some time walking, one can clearly hear the blissful sound of river Ganga.
+After some time walking, I can clearly hear the blissful sound of the river Ganga.

 As I crossed the Ram Jhula, distance remains 2k.m.

-So, I kept my bag there and went on to explore some café’s and have breakfast.
-If you had visited to Rishikesh and hadn’t been to these café’s, please go again-
+So, I kept my bag there and went on to explore some café’s and to have breakfast.
+If you had visited Rishikesh and hadn’t been to these café’s, please think again-

 The morning I arrived in this city and the very first café’ I had my breakfast is Chatsang Café’.